viamrobotics/docs/docs/modular-resources/_index.md

 - High-level functionality exposed as {{< glossary_tooltip term_id="service" text="services" >}}.

 If the {{< glossary_tooltip term_id="component" text="component" >}} or {{< glossary_tooltip term_id="service" text="service" >}} you want to use for your project is not natively supported, you can use _{{< glossary_tooltip term_id="modular-resource" text="modular resources" >}}_ from [the Viam Registry](#the-viam-registry) or [create your own modular resources](#create-your-own-modular-resources).

-You configure and manage modular resources the same way as built-in resources and use the same [standardized APIs](/program/apis/).
+You configure modular resources same way as built-in resources and use the same [standardized APIs](/program/apis/).
+`viam-server` manages dependencies, start-up, [reconfiguration](/manage/fleet/#reconfiguration), and [data management](/services/data/configure-data-capture/#configure-data-capture-for-individual-components) and shutdown.

 ## The Viam Registry